Who is Leonardo da Vinci? Is he just a painter? What are his contributions to the world of art? Is his contribution only limited to this field?

 All the mystery and complexity of this work begin from the very moment when Leonardo started to work.

 The master intended his work to disappear or cease to exist.

 The work cannot be called a fresco since paints were applied to dry plaster.
 Leonardo chose a strange technique of painting.

 Indeed, he realized that the destruction of the work would begin immediately after its completion.

 All attempts to restore the picture were unsuccessful.

-Over the past hundred years, restorers have been looking for a means to preserve work in a state it is now and prevent its further destruction.
+Over the past hundred years, restorers have been looking for a means to preserve work in its current state and prevent further destruction.
 So far, unsuccessfully.

 Traditional biblical plot for painting the refectory of the monastery.
 It is the last supper of Jesus with his disciples.

 The moment when the Savior uttered: “One of you will betray me.”
 The response of the twelve disciples of Christ is striking in its authenticity, diversity, and emotionality.